 Film adaptations of novels can sometimes be tricky.
 Your thoughts on the film?

 What I appreciated most about the film of The Garden of Evening Mists was how nuanced and subtle it was.
-[It’s] full magnitude of power swept me away when I saw it on the cinema screen at the gala premiere in Kuala Lumpur.
-More than anything else, I’m gratified that it’s been so warmly and enthusiastically received by audiences and critics in all the countries where it was screened.
+[It’s] full magnitude of power swept me away when I saw it on the cinema screen at the gala premiere in Kuala Lumpur… I’m gratified that it’s been so warmly and enthusiastically received by audiences and critics in all the countries where it was screened.
 The cast and crew had created a timeless and affecting film.
+The cinematography, the music, the acting, the attention to the smallest period and linguistic details – they were all masterly.
 Every scene was framed and lit like a painting.

 How important is the setting of a story to you?